chorpo/Sitecore.Algolia/README.md

 ## Why another provider?

+Sitecore supports Lucene and Solr, other vendors have their engines like Coveo.
+So, why anybody wants to build one more provider?
+Becasue it is different:

-* Algolia is blazing fast, requires no maintenance and very little configuration
+* Algolia is cool, blazing fast, requires no maintenance and easily configurable
-* Algolia has easy to use UI framework
+* Algolia includes modern [instantsearch.js](https://community.algolia.com/instantsearch.js) UX Framefork that simplifies construction of custom Search pages
-* Provider built with Multitenancy available out of the box
+* Search Provider designed for Domain search and Multitenancy

-## What you cannot do with this provider
+## Is there anything you cannot do with this provider?

-Algolia is shyning in domain search like site or product catalog.
-It extremly fast and easy to use and configue.
-But there is price for that.
-It is not as flexible as other general purpose engine (Lucene).
+Algolia is a razor comparing to swiss army knife.
+Index designed for speed and easy use and do not implement all the features that generic search engine has.

-You cannot replace standard Sitecore Indexes like we do with Solr.
+As a result Algolia cannot replace default Sitecore indexes.

-# Features

-## Computed Fields

-### CategoriesField